-- 1. For footings that are bearing entirely on properly compacted fill and or on moist, stiff residual clay, a maximum allowable soil bearing pressure of up to 2,500 psf may be used for design of footings, assuming that the site is prepared as recommended in this report and, as discussed in the Summary and Conclusions above, the structural engineer of record MUST be consulted regarding acceptable settlement for the proposed structures.
-If settlement from unimproved ground is not acceptable to the structural engineer of record, the soils must be improved with RAP, at which point, the RAP contractor will provide the allowable bearing capacity of the improved soils. - 2.
+- 1. For buildings where footings are bearing entirely on properly compacted fill and or on moist, stiff residual clay, may use a maximum allowable soil bearing pressure of up to 2,500 psf assuming that the site is prepared as recommended in this report. - 2.
 Footing excavations should be examined to verify bearing capacity before the soil is compacted and reinforcing steel is placed. - 3.
 After the footing excavations are completed and inspected by a representative of the Geotechnical Engineer, the bottom of the footing excavation should be cleaned of all loose soil.
 After inspection and cleaning, the bottom of the footing excavation should be thoroughly compacted with a mechanical tamper prior to installing reinforcing steel. - 4.
 The recommended bearing pressure listed above, based on following the recommendations made in this report, should provide a minimum factor of safety of approximately 3 against bearing capacity failure. - 5.
 Minimum footing dimensions of 30 inches for spread footings and 18 inches for continuous footings should be used. - 6.
 Exterior footings should be found a minimum of 36 inches or 3 feet below finished exterior grade to help ensure being below frost penetration. - 7.
 All footing excavations should be flat or level and well cleaned of all loose, wet soil or rock prior to concreting. - 8.
 We recommend the ultimate coefficient of sliding friction between concrete foundations and natural, stiff clay soils or properly compacted clay soils is 0.35.
 The ultimate passive pressure for depths lower than 3 feet is 250 pcf, equivalent fluid pressure.
 We recommend you neglect the passive pressure from shallower depths due to environmental effects. - 9.
 Removal of groundwater accumulated in excavations should be required prior to placement of concrete. - 10.
 Careful inspection of excavations should be performed during construction to detect any unanticipated conditions such as voids, soft zones of soil, debris, filled mine prospect hole excavations, structures or other conditions that could affect the performance of the proposed structure foundation system.
 If such conditions are found, the project engineer should be notified before proceeding.